-The Magic Flute – directed and adapted for Opera Anywhere by Susan Moore, performed in an English Translation.
+The Magic Flute – directed and adapted for Opera Anywhere by Tristan Stocks, performed with an English Translation

-A young man with a passion for books reads about a magical kingdom where ‘day’ and ‘night’ wage war against each other.
-As he reads he is consumed by the story, so much so that he realises that he has fallen into his own fantasy world.
-He meets the Queen of the Night and her mortal enemy, the leader of the Sun Temple, the mighty Sarastro.
-The Queen and her Three Ladies charge him with a quest, to rescue the Queen’s daughter, the beautiful Pamina, who has been kidnapped by Monostatos, a henchman working for Sarastro.
-Accompanied by the bird catcher, Papageno, the young man, Tamino, starts a voyage of discovery as he searches for love, truth and consequently a purpose higher than himself, with only his Magic Flute and Three Boys to guide him.
+A young man with a passion for reading discovers a book about a fantastical world in which cruel darkness is defeated by the light.
+Drawn-in by the magic of the story, he becomes lost in his own adventure.
+On his journey, he meets the Queen of the Night and her rival, the mighty Sarasto, high priest of the sun.
+The Queen and her Three Ladies charge him with a quest, to rescue the Queen’s beautiful daughter Pamina, who has been kidnapped by Monostatos, a mean and greedy servant working for Sarastro.
+Guided by Three Boys and Accompanied by the bird-catcher Papageno, Tamino sets out on a journey in search of love, truth and honour!

 Will Tamino escape the serpent?
 Will he save Pamina?
 Will he discover the truth about the Queen and Sarastro?
 All will be revealed!
 Take a magical journey with Opera Anywhere‘s production of The Magic Flute at a venue near you!

 Audience review of performance at Waterperry Gardens – July 2018…